davidverweij/phone-grown/instructable.md

 1. Go to the _HOME_ tab (on the bottom)
 1. Fill in the dotted cells/squares for rule 1.
-    1. _In the first dotted cell_, enter the name that you entered for the _Formatted row_ for your weather 'applet' in Step 3, for example 'temperature'. **This needs to be exactly the same.**
+    1. _In the first dotted cell_, enter the name that you entered for the _Formatted row_ for your weather 'applet' in Step 3, for example, 'temperature'. **This needs to be exactly the same.**
-    1. _In the second_, choose the background your created for the weather, most likely _[BG] 1_.
+    1. _In the second_, choose the background you created for the weather, most likely _[BG] 1_.
     1. _In the third and fourth_, enter how long you want this background to show on your phone when the applet 'triggers'. _For example, if 'temperature' then show '[BG] 1' for '20' 'minutes'_.
     1. _Activate_ the rule by ticking the second tick-box on the right.
     1. _Test it!_ Click on the tick-box on the right to test your rule.